OrienteerBAP/Orienteer-Guidebook/testing_your_solution.md

 # Testing Your Solution

-You can use Orienteer testing micro-framework to test a module you develop for Orienteer or an application you build within Orienteer framework.
+You can use Orienteer testing micro-framework to test a module you develop for Orienteer or a web application you build above Orienteer framework.

-Is this about using orienteer as a framework or about testing a module for orienteer?

-Actually both: and for custom module or custom web application on top of Orienteer.
-Whenever Orienteer is being used: this info might be useful

 There are 2 ways to enable Orienteer testing framework: